 We have provided our crew with training about safe cleaning practices and maintaining good personal hygiene.

-We will also not be serving any food onboard our whale watching tours.
 You are welcome to bring your own food with you.

 How you can help us: